 When choosing an epoxy resin to cover your painting, photo, wood project, print, or other kind of craft, you may be tempted to go with whatever is cheapest.
-But be warned—what may at first seem relatively inexpensive could wind up costing you a ton over the long run!
+But be warned—what may at first seem relatively inexpensive could wind up costing you a ton over the long run in damaged artwork!

 How Resins Behave Over Time

 Once cured, epoxy resins change with exposure to UV light (as most things on earth do!).
 Even fluorescent indoor light can cause it to change.
 The most noticeable change is in respect to color.
 When UV light hits a resin coating, it degrades the epoxy polymers, causing ambering (i.e. a noticeable yellow discoloration).
 Even resin that may have started out crystal clear will soon turn a yucky yellow hue.
-This process and outcome is inevitable, unless something is done to the chemical make-up of the resin formula to address this.
+This process and outcome is inevitable, however there are things that can be done to the chemical make-up of the resin formula to mitigate this.

 What is a UV Stabilizer and How Does It Work?